 KEY STAGE 3

 Camborne Science and International Academy recognises the importance of computing in education, employment and industry.
-Because of this, our Key Stage 3 programme is compulsory for all Year 7 and Year 8 students and plays an vital part in the curriculum.
+Because of this, our Key Stage 3 programme is compulsory for all Year 7, 8 and 9 students and plays a vital part in the curriculum.

 “Whether you want to uncover the secrets of the universe, or you want to pursue a career in the 21st century, basic computer programming is an essential skill to learn.”
 Stephen Hawking

-Our Key Stage 3 Curriculum has been redeveloped for 2016/17, designed to stretch all students to their full potential.
-Lessons are topic based, each lasting a school term.
-Our topics include Games Development and Programming, Digital Citizenship and Networking, BBC Micro:bit.
+Our Key Stage 3 Curriculum has been redeveloped for 2021/22, designed to stretch all students to their full potential.
+Lessons are topic based, each lasting a school semester.
+Our topics include Games Development and Programming, Digital Citizenship and Entrepreneurship.
 We provide challenge; students learn the logic behind the software they use on a daily basis and will be empowered to decompose problems and construct their own algorithms.

 KEY STAGE 4

 We have a broad subject offering at Key Stage 4.
 These options may complement each other with many students opting for more than one at the end of Year 8.

 Students wishing to follow the technical route may choose GCSE Computer Science.